 Made famous by a cable TV series, Faubourg Treme’ (pronounced “Fo-boorg Tre-may”) or just Treme is one of the oldest African-American districts in the country.
 Most tourists mistakenly think that Treme’ is bounded by I-10 Freeway instead of Broad Avenue.
 Its 19th Century pedestrian-friendly streets are bounded by Rampart Street, Canal Street, St. Bernard Street and Broad Avenue.

 Land occupied by Faubourg Treme was once owned by Claude Treme’, a wealthy planter.
 A large chunk of his land was purchased by the city in 1809 and subdivided for housing.
 In those days it was considered a faubourg (“suburb”) of the city.
-Churches were the most dominant structures for 87 years, until changing demographics attracted more African Americans.
+Churches were the most dominant structures for 87 years, until changing the suburbs attracted more whites, leaving the door open for more African Americans.

 Treme has a brighter future.
 The segment adjacent to the French Quarter is anchored by the African American Museum of Art, Culture and History and retains a Bohemian atmosphere with a few cafés, shops and nightclubs.
 Residential restoration is underway.
 In a few years when Desire Streetcar Line is reborn, North Rampart Street in Treme’ should become a robust tourist destination like Frenchmen Street in Faubourg Marigny.

-The most exciting development in Treme’ is redevelopment of many authentic Creole homes.
-Andrew and Naydja Bynum redeveloped all the homes in the 1200 block of St. Claude Street down to finely detailed balustrades (columns), railings and curls are the stuff and backyard gardens.
+The most exciting development in Treme is redevelopment of many authentic Creole homes.
+Andrew & Naydja Bynum redeveloped all the homes in the 1200 block of St. Claude Street down to finely detailed balustrades (columns), railings and curls are the stuff and backyard gardens.
 Each home is remarkable, romantically unique use of space.
 You just want to kick back with a glass of wine and chill.